-This collection includes Brill's New Jacoby, Brill's Companions to Classical Studies handbooks and Brill's Medieval Reference Library.
+This collection includes Jacoby Online, Brill's Companions to Classical Studies handbooks and Brill's Medieval Reference Library.

 This collection can be accessed by an unlimited number of users simultaneously.
 Remote access is limited to USF students, faculty and staff.
 Non USF users can access the collection using a computer at the USF Library.

 Take a minute to register for a personal account.
 This will enable you to use a number of tools that enhance your experience .
 The tools will show up as soon as you are logged in as a personal user.

 Store articles for later use

 • Star an article: Are you scanning article pages or a search results list to see if there are texts that might be useful to read later?
 Then you would welcome the star functionality.
 All article titles on article pages and search result lists are preceded by a star that can be activated by clicking on it.
 In this way the titles are stored for later use.
 You review your starred items (or un-star them) click starred items on the right hand menu.

 • Labels: Make labels for special article collections.
 If you are collecting articles with a single subject or for a certain assignment , you may want to create a label for these collections.
 Once you created a label (eg history paper), you can put a label on every relevant article you discover.
 These articles are then held together by the label and are easy to find back for later or repetitive use.
 You can create as many labels as you like.

 • Save this search: Perform a search and click on Save this search in the right menu.
 You can save as many searches as you like.
 Open your account to see and manage your saved searches.